 Home to less than 100 people, the village is overlooked by Burnsall Fell, which hosts the oldest fell race in England every August.

-Grassington is one of the largest villages in the Yorkshire Dales, and often a central hub to the nearby smaller villages such as Threshfield and Conistone.
+Grassington is one of the largest villages in the Yorkshire Dales, and is often a central hub to the nearby smaller villages such as Threshfield and Conistone.

 Surrounded by limestone scenery, the village is the perfect place to begin a walk in the Yorkshire Dales as it’s the start of a number of circular routes.

 Located in Upper Wharfedale, Kettlewell is one of our favourite villages in the Yorkshire Dales to visit.
 Featured in the film ‘Calendar Girls’ Kettlewell is the epitome of Yorkshire charm.